Oliver Stone: Documentaries

 Stone filmed a series of interviews with Russian president Vladimir Putin over the span of two years, which was released as The Putin Interviews, a four episode miniseries, on Showtime on June 12, 2017.
 On June 13, Stone and Professor Stephen F. Cohen joined John Batchelor in New York to record an hour of commentary on The Putin Interviews.
 In 2019, he released Revealing Ukraine, another film produced by Stone, directed by Lopatonok and featuring Stone interviewing Putin.
 During these interviews, Putin made an unproven claim about Georgian snipers being responsible for the February 20 killings of protesters during the Euromaidan demonstrations, a hypothesis Stone himself had earlier supported on Twitter.

 In June 2021, Stone's documentary JFK Revisited: Through the Looking Glass was selected to be shown in the Cannes Premiere section at the 2021 Cannes Film Festival.
 An expanded version of the documentary called JFK: Destiny Betrayed premiered as a television miniseries later that same year.

 In 2021, Stone produced and featured in Qazaq: History of the Golden Man, directed by Lopatonok, a miniseries about Kazakh politician and former leader Nursultan Nazarbayev.
 The series was criticized for its perceived promotion of the authoritarian rule and positive portrayal of Nazarbayev. and for allegedly receiving $5 million in funding from Nazarbayev's own charitable foundation, Elbasy, via the country's State Center for Support of National Cinema, according to the Organized Crime and Corruption Reporting Project.
 Stone and Lopatonok denied any Kazakhstani government involvement.
 According to Rolling Stone, "What little attention Qazaq did receive was largely negative, with critics decrying the film for its glowing depiction of Nazarbayev."

 In 2022, Stone directed and co-wrote Nuclear Now, a climate change documentary based on the book A Bright Future: How Some Countries Have Solved Climate Change and the Rest Can Follow written by the US scientists Joshua S. Goldstein and Staffan A. Qvist.
 The movie argues that nuclear energy is needed to fight climate change, as renewables alone will not be sufficient for the planet to obtain carbon neutrality before climate change becomes irreversible.
 Of the film, Stone stated, "People worry about nuclear waste and meanwhile the whole world is choking on fossil fuel waste.
 That’s silly.
 Trillions of dollars have been invested in solar and wind and hydropower.
 Everything possible is being discussed, except for nuclear...
 It has to be on the agenda."

+In 2024, Stone directed Lula, a documentary film about the life of Luiz Inácio Lula da Silva, the leftist president of Brazil, which premiered at the 2024 Cannes Film Festival.
+The following year, he served as on-camera interviewer and producer of RFK: Legacy, a documentary about Robert F. Kennedy directed by his son, Sean.